cakesolutions/scala-kafka-client/README.md

 val conf = ConfigFactory.load

+// Create a org.apache.kafka.clients.consumer.KafkaConsumer from properties defined in a Typesafe Config file val consumer = KafkaConsumer(
-val consumer = KafkaConsumer(Conf(conf, new StringDeserializer(), new StringDeserializer()))
+  Conf(conf, new StringDeserializer(), new StringDeserializer()) )
 ```

 #### Additional Config Options
 A combination of static properties and Typesafe config properties is also an option.
-The Typesafe config properties will override predefined properties:
+The Typesafe config properties will override Conf parameters:

 ```
 import cakesolutions.kafka.KafkaConsumer
 import cakesolutions.kafka.KafkaConsumer.Conf

 val conf = ConfigFactory.parseString(
   s"""
     | bootstrap.servers = "localhost:8082",
     | group.id = "group1"
   """.stripMargin)

 val consumer = KafkaConsumer(
   Conf(new StringDeserializer(), new StringDeserializer(), enableAutoCommit = false).withConf(conf)
 )
 ```

-## Scala Kafka Client - Async
+## Scala Kafka Client Akka
 The scala-kafka-client-akka module provides an asynchronous and non-blocking Kafka Consumer built using Akka, that
 can be useful when developing [Reactive](http://www.reactivemanifesto.org/) applications or when high throughput and scalability are required.